 For each of the conference tracks, presentation proposals should address an aspect of aviation training and education in one of the following broad categories:

-To propose a presentation for any of the APATS conference streams, please send a maximum 300 word abstract before 17th April 2020.
+To propose a presentation for any of the APATS conference streams, please send a maximum 300 word abstract by Friday 30th April.

 Submissions should include: